PeterisP/LVTagger/README.txt

 SYSTEM REQUIREMENTS

 JRE 1.7+ should be installed and available on path.
-The analyzer is rather memory-hungry; ~2gb memory should be available.
+~2gb memory should be available.

 PERFORMANCE ESTIMATES